Jelly Donut Pull-Apart Focaccia

-Transform your sourdough into glazed jelly donuts!
-This viral pull-apart focaccia features soft, fluffy pieces coated in crunchy sugar, filled with raspberry jam, and drizzled with a hardening vanilla glaze.
-Each piece pulls apart like a mini jelly donut – perfect for brunch or dessert!
+Transform your sourdough into glazed jelly donuts with this viral pull-apart focaccia!
+Soft, fluffy pieces coated in donut sugar, filled with sweet raspberry jam, and drizzled with a hardening vanilla glaze.
+Each piece pulls apart like a mini jelly donut BUT no frying required!
+Perfect for brunch, dessert, or any time you want to impress.

 Why You’ll Love This Jelly Donut Focaccia